sensorbee/docs/source/server_programming/go/udfs.rst

 ``IsAggregationParameter`` checks if k-th, starting from 0, argument is an aggregation parameter.
 Aggregation parameters are passed as ``data.Array`` containing all values of a field in each group.

+All of these methods can be called concurrently from multiple goroutines and they must be thread-safe.

 The registered UDF is looked up based on its name and the number of argument passed to it.